Medical Device Labeling

 Medical Device Labeling is complex and needs appropriate information and knowledge on how and what and, what should communicate with users via labels or IFU or Manuals.

-- Significant label redesign to adjust spacing differences to accomodate warning & precautions.
+- Significant label redesign to adjust spacing differences to accommodate warning & precautions.

 - Display of URL for accessing eIFU

-- Single use devices must detail the maximum possible time can be reprocessed as well as the number of times the individual device has been reprocessed to date.
+- Single-use devices must detail the maximum possible time that can be reprocessed as well as the number of times the individual device has been reprocessed to date.

-- Devices with a presence of carcinogenic, mutagenic or toxic to reproduction (CMR) substances must declare on label.
+- Devices with a presence of carcinogenic, mutagenic, or toxic to reproduction (CMR) substances must declare on the label.

 - All devices that incorporate a medical substance or tissues/cells or their derivatives must clearly indicate on the label.